True Faith (song): Technical details

 "True Faith" was recorded at Advision Studio One, with production by New Order and Stephen Hague and was engineered by David Jacob.
 According to Hague, the studio featured "...a first generation SSL board and big old UREI Time Align monitors.
 "True Faith" was created using a wide range of electronic musical equipment.
 According to an interview in Sound on Sound by Richard Buskin, Hague notes that New Order provided a Yamaha QX 1, an Octave Voyetra 8 polyphonic synthesizer, a Yamaha DX 5 and an Akai S900 sampler, while he provided an E-mu Emulator II and an E-mu SP12.

 Critical reception

-In 2013, Stereogum ranked "True Faith" number four on their list of the 10 greatest New Order songs, and in 2021, The Guardian ranked the song number one on their list of the 30 greatest New Order songs.
+In 2013, Stereogum ranked "True Faith" number four on their list of the 10 greatest New Order songs, writing that "The drums do one thing: stomp.
+The synth bass rolls right along, locked in the same bouncing-ball pattern forever.
+There's hardly any flash on display: everything in service to everything else, all bowing to the simplicity of the song itself.
+Even Peter Hook, who shows up for his usual lead-bass acrobatics, is relatively restrained, in part due to the density of the mix.
+So it falls to the vocal to keep our attention — what we get is Bernard Sumner singing simply, plainly, effortlessly, somehow delivering some of the strongest lyrics of his career inside one of the band's very best songs".

+In 2021, The Guardian ranked the song number one on their list of the 30 greatest New Order songs.

 Music video

-The release of "True Faith" was accompanied by a surreal music video directed and choreographed by Philippe Decouflé and produced by Michael H. Shamberg.
+The release of "True Faith" was accompanied by a surreal music video directed and choreographed by Philippe Decouflé, produced by Michael H. Shamberg. and was edited by Marc Eskenazi.